ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/integrated-charts/index.md

 ## What is Integrated Charts

-Integrated Chart combines the powerful data visualisation capabilities of AG Charts with the highly customisable, feature-rich AG Grid.
-It provides users with a powerful toolset for data analysis.
+Integrated Charts combines the powerful data visualisation capabilities of AG Charts with AG Grid.
+It provides users with a powerful toolset for data analysis all with the Datagrid.

 Some of the key features of Integrated Charts include:

-1. **Extensive Chart Types** - Integrated Charts supports a variety of chart types, from the common bar / column charts to more specialised charts such as hierachical charts and heatmap.
-This allows the users to choose the most suitable visualisations based on the data analysis needs from our ever expanding chart library.

-2. **Interactivity** - Integrated Charts has a wide range of interactivity features that enhance the use experience and enables a deeper exploration of data.
-Features like interactive highlight and tooltip, animation, navigator and zooming empower users to dynamically manipulate and analyse the charts, with minimised configuration and development required.
+- **Seamless Integration with AG Grid** - set `enableCharts=true` in GridOptions to [allow users create a chart](/integrated-charts-user-created/) using the grid's UI.
+Alternatively, the application can request the grid to create a chart through the grid's [charting API](/integrated-charts-application-created/).

-3. **Real-time Updates** - Users can interactively select data points or series within the chart by click and dragging, allowing for focused analysis of specific subsets of data.
-Filters and sorting of Grid data are also dynamically reflected in the charts.
+- **Real-time Updates** - Users can interactively select data points or series within the chart by clicking and dragging, allowing for focused analysis of specific subsets of data.
+Filtering and sorting of Grid data are also dynamically reflected in the charts.

+- **[Extensive Chart Types](/integrated-charts-chart-types/)** - Integrated Charts supports an ever-expanding range of chart types:
+    - Column / Bar
+    - Pie
+    - Line
+    - Scatter
+    - Area
+    - Polar
+    - Statistical
+    - Hierarchical
+    - Specialised
+    - Combination

+- **Interactivity** - Integrated Charts has a wide range of interactivity features such as:
+    - Interactive highlight
+    - Tooltip
+    - Animation
+    - Navigator
+    - Zooming

-4. **Customisation** - Integrated Charts comes with high level of customisaton for developers and the end users.
+- **[Highly Customisable](/integrated-charts-customisation/)** - Integrated Charts comes with high level of customisation for developers and the end users.
 Theme-override can provide a template for charts created.
 Developers can also customise the types of charts made available to the users.
 An easy-to-use formatting panel provides the end users the ability to tailor their charts to different styling needs.

-5. **Exporting** -  Users can export charts as images, making it easy to collaborate and communicate insights with others.
+- **[Exporting](/integrated-charts-api-downloading-image/)** - Users can export charts as images, making it easy to collaborate and communicate insights with others.

-## Creating an Integrated Chart

-The following sections cover the alternative ways grid data can be charted using Integrated Charts:

-- [User Created Charts](/integrated-charts-user-created/): A user creates a chart using the grid's UI by selecting a range of cells or entering pivot mode and then creating a chart via the context menu.
-- [Application Created Charts](/integrated-charts-application-created/): The application requests the grid to create a chart through the grid's charting API.

 ## Charts Module